FuryBaguette/SwitchLayoutEditor/README.md

 # SwitchLayoutEditor
-This program can edit and render BFLYT files commonly used for layouts in Switch interfaces and games.
+This program can edit and render BFLYT and BFLAN files commonly used for layouts in Switch interfaces and games.
 It enables you to easily create/edit themes.
 As this is a work in progress, builds may get outdated quickly, you should check this page often.

 ## Usage / Wiki
-Just launch the exe and open a SZS/BFLYT file. \
+Just launch the exe and open a SZS/BFLYT/BFLAN file. \
-BFLYT files are commonly found in SZS archives, when opening a SZS file you can double click on the files in the list to edit them (if they're supported). \
+BFLYT/BFLAN files are commonly found in SZS archives, when opening a SZS file you can double click on the files in the list to edit them (if they're supported). \
 For a more in depth guide, [click here](https://github.com/FuryBaguette/SwitchLayoutEditor/wiki) to go to the wiki.

 ## Features